 In skate sharpening, there are a wide variety of radius that you can have your skates sharpened at.
 Feel free to use the skate sharpening radius chart we’ve built for easy use the next time you pick the sharpness at which your skates should be tuned to.

 - Explaining Radius in Skate Sharpening using a Chart

 - Picking a radius for sharpening your skates

 - Flat Bottom V vs Traditional Skate Sharpening

-Generally, there are 11 different radius at which to sharpen your skates.
+Generally, there are 11 different radii at which to sharpen your skates.
 Technically, there are a lot more ways to sharpen hockey skates than that, but for the skate of the skate sharpening radius chart we’ve built below, we’ll stick to 11.

 Understanding what Radius means in skate sharpening

-The radius, refers to the radius of the grinding wheel.
+The radius refers to the radius of the grinding wheel.
 Each time a skate sharpening system is used, if it’s not an automatic skate sharpening system, the grinding wheel is adjusted ever so slightly to come up with the radius.
 Then, the grinding stone is balanced and the skate is sharpened to the desired hollow.
-When learning the different radius at which skates can be sharpened at, we use inches to determine radius.
+When learning the different radius at which skates can be sharpened at, we use inches to determine the radius.
 While no radius is completely flat, generally speaking, skates are always sharpened at a radius less than 1.5″.

 The skate sharpening radius chart from above was used with permission from GoalieCoaches.com.